 The nerdy but interesting science bit…

-The most common reported experience when having a psychedelic ‘trip’ is that of images and geometric patterns that move and change.
+The most common reported experience when having a psychedelic light trip is that of images and geometric patterns that move and change.

-The general understanding of how these patterns, colours and images are formed is that they are the result of excitation and inhibition of neurons and the interaction of the circular cells of the eye and the relatively straight ones in the visual cortex.
+The general understanding of how these stroboscopic light patterns are formed in the visual part of the brain can be summed up in one sentence.
+They are the result of excitation and inhibition of neurons, combined with the interaction of the circular cells of the eye and the relatively straight ones in the visual cortex.

 All this destabilisation, excitation and interference causes us to see something that is more than the sum of it’s parts.

-These type of hallucinations that are formed between the eye and the brain are called Entoptic hallucinations and are predictable in form from person to person.
+These type of hallucinations that are formed between the eye and the brain are called Entoptic hallucinations.
+And they are mostly predictable in form from person to person.

 This is in contrast to Eidetic hallucinations that come from imagery based on memories that are person specific.

-Over the course of a psychedelic experience, imagery will often start as Entoptic and progress to Eidetic or be a blend of the two.
-EEG measurements show a corresponding change in brainwaves from the higher Beta and Gamma waves to the lower Theta hypnotic effect waves.
+Over the course of a psychedelic light experience, imagery will often start as Entoptic and progress to Eidetic or be a blend of the two.
+EEG measurements of psychedelic brainwaves show a corresponding change from the higher Beta and Gamma waves to the lower Theta and Delta hypnotic effect waves.

 Some drugs like Ayahuasca have both elements in them.
 One part of the drug induces high brainwaves and one part is more of a hypnotic that produces lower brainwaves.

-Here’s another good article on Entoptic phenomenon that talks about the history of it’s study both scientifically, and it’s use by ancient cultures who considered seeing such imagery as a window into the in-between worlds.
+This article on Entoptic phenomenon, talks about the history of it’s study scientifically, and it’s use by ancient cultures.
+They considered seeing such imagery as a window into the in-between worlds.

 Explanation number two: